PSU-Research-Computing/psurc-ansible-cluster-config/README.md

 Replace 'your_user_name' with your username but leave everything else the same.

-After setting up your ssh config file setup RSA keys on all of the host machines to allow automatic login **If you do not setup your RSA keys ansible will not work properly.**
+After setting up your ssh config file setup RSA keys on all of the host machines to allow automatic login.

+**If you do not setup your RSA keys ansible will not work properly.**

 Adding New Users